matt2ology/tech-journal-and-blog/literature/jeff-mcleod-the-great-shift.md

 #### Fear and Opportunity: Technology as a Job Destroyer and Creator

+Machines take up manual tasks freeing people to focus on the human-elements (e.g. customer service); as a result, roles will disappear, new categories of work will boom, and existing roles will adapt and incorporate the new technologies.

+##### Question on - Fear and Opportunity: Technology as a Job Destroyer and Creator

+>   McLeod, Jeff.
+The Great Shift: Your Roadmap to Thriving in the Age of AI (p.
+3).
+(Function).
+Kindle Edition.
+> > Banks used the savings to open more branches, and tellers shifted from cash handlers to customer service roles.

+**Question**: If machines, hardware, frees one from manual labor to do more people oriented customer service tasks - what does AI, software, enable one to do?
+If labor is of the body, customer service is of the heart/mind, what type of work is of the spirit do we all become members of a clergy or kick up an industry of enlightenment?

+#### Case Study: How Electricity Rewired Work

 ### The AI Tidal Wave - What's Coming and Who's at Risk

 ### Skills that Survive - What AI Can't Replace